relateddigital/react-native-related-digital/sdk/README.md

     console.log('READ Push Messages', JSON.stringify(result))
 }

 // pushId is optional.
 If a PushId is provided, only the corresponding notification will be removed from the notification center.
-If no parameters are sent, all notifications will be cleared from the notification center.
+If no parameters are sent, all notifications will be cleared from the OS notification center.
 // Note: pushId should be sent in the payload for iOS, and notificationId for Android. const deletePushMessages = async (pushId) => {
   const result = await euroMessageApi.deletePushNotificationsFromNotificationCenter(pushId)
+  console.log('DELETE Push Messages', JSON.stringify(result))
+}

+// pushId is optional.
+If a PushId is provided, only the corresponding notification will be removed from the LOCAL notification center.
+If no parameters are sent, all notifications will be cleared from the LOCAL notification center.
+// Note: The pushId included in the payload should be sent as a parameter value for all operating systems. const deletLocalPushMsg = async (pushId) => {
+  const result = await euroMessageApi.deletePushNotificationsFromLocalNotificationCenter(pushId)
   console.log('DELETE Push Messages', JSON.stringify(result))
   }
 ```